ksumesh431/ansible_dynamic_inventroy/README.md

 All Ansible commands need to be pointed to the specific environment you want to target using the `-i` flag followed by the path to the `inventory.config.yml` file within that environment's directory.

-You will also need to provide the Ansible Vault password using `--ask-vault-pass` to allow Ansible to decrypt the password stored in `cluster_config.yml`.

 **1. Running Playbooks:**